 After successful detoxification, patients move into the residential inpatient phase of treatment.
 Here, they receive 24/7 care and support, participate in various therapeutic activities, and begin learning how to live a life of sobriety.
 The controlled, supportive environment of residential rehab can significantly boost the chances of successful recovery, offering individuals the space to focus solely on their health and well-being.
 Other options for treatment can include outpatient programs if residential is not an option for individuals.

-We employ various therapeutic techniques through our treatment model to help individuals cope with their mental health conditions and establish healthier behavior patterns.
-Therapies such as: Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and group therapy allow individuals to delve into the psychological and emotional aspects of their disorders.
+Our dual diagnosis treatment in Los Angeles County includes a combination of evidence-based and holistic therapies.
+At Pathways Recovery Center, we offer: Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and group therapy allow individuals to delve into the psychological and emotional aspects of their disorders.
 Our treatment programs also incorporate holistic methods to promote overall well-being.
 Mindfulness techniques, art therapy, yoga, and nutrition counseling are just a few of the approaches we utilize.
 These activities help patients to rebuild their physical health, develop new hobbies and coping mechanisms, and learn how to manage stress and cravings in a healthy, constructive way.

 Dr. Moses Nasser, a double board-certified physician in Family Medicine and Addiction Medicine, with expertise in holistic healing, addiction medicine, and psychiatric care, holds an X-waiver to prescribe buprenorphine and has extensive experience in mindfulness-based customer service and medication-assisted treatment.